edenreich/engineering-blog/posts/build-your-own-kubernetes-cluster-with-k3s.md

 ### Burn a Disk image

-Let's install a light weight OS for raspberry, we'll download [Raspberry Buster Lite image](https://downloads.raspberrypi.org/raspbian_lite_latest) from the offical [raspberrypi.org](https://raspberrypi.org/) website.
+Let's install a light weight OS for raspberry, we'll download [Raspberry Buster Lite image](https://downloads.raspberrypi.org/raspbian_lite_latest) from the official [raspberrypi.org](https://raspberrypi.org/) website.

 After download completed all we have to do is to install the OS image on our microSD cards using our home computer.
-There are plenty of tutorial about how to achieve that and it's different steps depending on the OS you are using at home, so I'm not going to go here into details, please feel free to checkout the offical [documentation](https://www.raspberrypi.org/documentation/installation/installing-images/) on how to do that.
+There are plenty of tutorial about how to achieve that and it's different steps depending on the OS you are using at home, so I'm not going to go here into details, please feel free to checkout the official [documentation](https://www.raspberrypi.org/documentation/installation/installing-images/) on how to do that.

 Now that we have on our microSD cards with bootable OS installed on them, we would want to add an empty file called **ssh** on the root directory of each microSD card, so ssh would be enabled by default when we bootstrap our pi's.
 We can now just connect all of the SD cards to the pi's.